jamesaustinmiley/Group-Policy/README.md

 <img src="https://imgur.com/c1CPvKD.png" alt="gpupdate"/>
 </p>
 <p>
 Open Command Prompt again and Run as Administrator.
 Type gpresult /r to see that Default Domain Policy is listed as an Applied Group Policy Object.
-This means that the account lockout policy was sucessfully applied.
+This means that the Account Lockout Policy was sucessfully applied.
 </p>
 <p>
 <img src="https://imgur.com/34qZErT.png" alt="Command Prompt Admin"/>